open-contracting-partnership/buyingai.open-contracting.org/content/05-ai-basics.md

 Common limitations include:

-**GenAI and agentic AI lack a genuine understanding of the world,** **and hallucinate.** While AI models can generate sentences, these are simply outputs – the LLM doesn’t have a true human-like understanding of what the sentence means.
+* **GenAI and agentic AI lack a genuine understanding of the world,** **and hallucinate. {.collapsible}** While AI models can generate sentences, these are simply outputs – the LLM doesn’t have a true human-like understanding of what the sentence means.
 Relatedly, GenAI and agentic AI hallucinate, in other words, give you inaccurate results or information that sounds authoritative but is false.
 Hallucination rates vary by model, [but no model is hallucination-free](https://www.nytimes.com/2025/05/05/technology/ai-hallucinations-chatgpt-google.html).
 Examples of hallucinations will be different depending on your use case, but could look like generating a realistic-sounding policy citation that doesn't actually exist, providing inaccurate or illegal advice to business owners through a chatbot, or wrongly denying access to benefits.
 AI’s tendency to hallucinate makes it essential to have a human-in-the-loop to review and think critically about the results, especially for decision-making that directly impacts service delivery.

   Agentic AI hallucinations can be particularly worrisome since they have the potential to impact workflows.
 For example, if the model generates false information and then relays it to the rest of the AI agents, incorrect data can rapidly spread, escalating errors in the final output.

   For the public sector, both GenAI and agentic AI hallucinations could have severe real-world implications.
 Organizations must be confident in their use case and solution before using it extensively.

-**GenAI and agentic AI results depend on their training data.** GenAI models are only as good as the data they are trained on.
+* **GenAI and agentic AI results depend on their training data. {.collapsible}**
+  GenAI models are only as good as the data they are trained on.
 For example, if your model is only trained on data up to October 2024, it would be unable to tell you current regulations.
 This is why understanding the training data sources matters a lot, as well as understanding your own data quality if you will be using it to further refine the model.
   Given their reliance on training data, GenAI and agentic AI may pose data security and privacy risks.
 When you input data into AI systems, that information may be stored, processed, or even used to train future models unless specific protections are in place.
 This is particularly important for government data that includes personally identifiable information or sensitive operational details.
 Organizations should ensure their AI solutions include appropriate data-handling safeguards and comply with relevant privacy regulations.

-**GenAI and agentic AI have a limited ability to explain its results.** GenAI solutions cannot explain in perfect detail how they arrived at their conclusions.
+* **GenAI and agentic AI have a limited ability to explain its results.** **{.collapsible}** GenAI solutions cannot explain in perfect detail how they arrived at their conclusions.
 This lack of explainability can be fine in some situations, but not ok in others where explainability is critical and a matter of legal risk.
 For example, an AI chatbot that provides assistance with navigating an unemployment application can be ok, while using an AI system to make decisions around qualifying for public benefits could expose governments to legal concerns given an individual’s right to due process.
   Likewise, agentic AI produces results that can be hard to trace or reproduce.
 Since agentic AI works independently and with minimal human intervention, this can make testing, debugging, and determining where an AI model has gone wrong a challenge.

-**Agentic AI requires very strong system design**.
+* **Agentic AI requires very strong system design**. **{.collapsible}**
   The process of building a multi-agent architecture that effectively coordinates with other models, has specific information of how to carry out certain tasks, and can achieve high-level complex directives is a challenge.
 Moreover, agentic AI is a new area of technology that relies on successful deployment of other AI strategies.
 Given this complexity, public sector organizations may struggle to use agentic AI effectively even in low-risk situations where agentic AI could be a strong fit.

   For more information on limitations and how to mitigate GenAI and agentic risks during your procurement process, check out our sections on *Myth-busting* and *Key questions to ask.*

-**GenAI and agentic AI requires ongoing support, which has cost implications.** When implemented thoughtfully, investments in AI can deliver strong returns through improved efficiency and service quality.
+* **GenAI and agentic AI requires ongoing support, which has cost implications.** **{.collapsible}**
+  When implemented thoughtfully, investments in AI can deliver strong returns through improved efficiency and service quality.
 However, the limitations we explore here have real cost implications for implementation.
 The need for human oversight, data quality improvements, and ongoing monitoring means AI adoption involves more than just technology costs.
 Organizations should budget for additional staff time to review AI outputs, potential data preparation work, and ongoing performance monitoring.